metaquid/LE-AI/README.md

 # SECURITY SETTING --- Get certificate
+Enable mod_ssl in Apache and php_openssl.dll in php.ini (uncomment them by removing ; at the beginning).

 get certificate located in https://curl.se/ca/cacert.pem

-save the file in the same directory of php program
+save the file cacert.pem in the same directory of php program

 # SETTING --- Modify the content of variables for production: